sf-wdi-37/public-library-app/1_users_and_auth.md

 rails db:migrate
 ```

 Ok, now we should see `0` users signed up on the home page.
+If you don't, debug!

 That makes sense because there's no way to sign up yet.  **YET.**